-The CSO Program is insurance coverage for eligible community service organisations funded by the Victorian Department of Health and Human Services, the Department of Justice and Regulation or other relevant departments, for example organisations working in aged care, community housing and neighbourhood houses.
-For more information about eligibility, please contact the local office of your relevant Victorian government department.
+The CSO Program is insurance coverage for eligible CSOs funded by the Victorian Department of Health and Human Services, the Department of Justice and Regulation or other relevant departments.
+This can include organisations working in aged care, community housing and neighbourhood houses.
+For more information about eligibility criteria, visit the Register of Community Services or contact your local council.

 Insurance Program Overview